THE TENTH WORLD

 EXCERPT FROM THE BOOK

-DUE FOR RELEASE IN mid to late 2019
+DUE FOR RELEASE IN late 2019

 He is standing on a cloud of swirling snow.
 Motionless and silent.
 Like a frozen giant.
 Or an ancestral god.
 The wild dance of the northern lights, not so high above him, is reflected on his silver horned helmet and his golden beard.
 His eyes, of a nearly incandescent blue, pierce through the night and light up the surrounding winter darkness.
 The muscles on his bare, pale and almost hairless upper body resemble a sculpture carved out of raw ice.
 Heavy droplets of sweat are running down his chiseled chest and abdominals, like a mountain spring cascading down summits, plateaus, and valleys, following a treasure trail of gold to rugged wilderness.
 His legs are covered in wolf skins and layers of ice crystals shining in the twilight.